 Before You Go To The Big Bend National Park - Do This

-Pack For The Weather: Because of the variations in the landscape, the weather at the park is ever-changing.
-Even if you're travelling in the summer, higher regions are going to be colder than you expect.
+- Pack for the weather: because of the variations in the landscape, the weather at the park is ever-changing.
+Even if you're traveling in the summer, higher regions are going to be colder than you expect.
 Always carry enough layers.

 Do all this and buy the right travel insurance coverage policy to enjoy a thrilling, enjoyable vacation at the Big Bend.